 Many people wind up staying in a hospital due to their Cardiovascular Disease.
 Whether you suffer a heart attack or need surgery, you could need inpatient care.

-Part A covers hospitalization for a heart condition, heart surgery, stroke, or any other reason.
-Part A has a deductible ($1364 in 2019), and after that, you pay 20% of the remaining costs.
+Part A covers hospitalization for a heart condition, heart surgery, and stroke.
+Part A has a deductible and coinsurance costs that are your responsibility.

-This includes prescriptions, equipment, tests, therapies, nursing care, the cost of the operating room, and a semi-private hospital room.
+Coverage includes prescriptions, equipment, tests, therapies, nursing care, the operating room, and a semi-private hospital room.

 Medicare Coverage for Outpatient Heart Procedures